rootzjs/rootzjs-core/README.md

 - Contract is an agreement made to update the state of any Node in the Application, accept the one in which it is defined (*for which we have Actions*).
 - Contract is an Action by nature, with an only difference; that it updates the state of other Nodes.

-## The Core Principles

-The nature of Rootz can be defined with the help of these Core Principles

-#### 1. A Root is the only source of truth.
-State of each Node defines the state of the Root, hence defining the current state of your application.
-This makes it easy to maintain state in multiple component applications.

-#### 2. A stateful component is a Node.
-A stateful component in a Rootz application should be a Node.
-This makes it a part of the application Root, providing it access to the other Nodes and their state.

-#### 3. State of a Node can only be updated through Actions or Contract.
-The only way to change the application state is through Actions or Contract.

-#### 4. Actions or Contract should only be created with the helper Methods provided by the instance of a Node.
-The helper methods are an inbuilt functionalities which provides a boilerplate to create Actions or Contract.
-This is so, because they are pushed as a property to a Node during the runtime.

-## Our Philosophy

-**It is not mandatory, but a good practice**

-We use a **Define first use later** and **Bits and Pieces**  philosophy in our application design.
-Roots JS too is built on the very same philosophy.
-Think of it as designing an automobile (*a car or a motorcycle*).
-You would first define the purpose of building one.
-Later divide the task of defining the Shape, Materials and other properties based on your initial decisions into smaller bits and pieces.
-And finally work over them and integrate.

-Similarly, this philosophy goes great with all the fundamentals of Development.
-In Rootz we intend to follow it for better results.

-- First define the structure of your application.
-- Break application functionalities into smaller modules.
-- Define which modules would be a Node.
-- Define relation between the Nodes.
-- Define Actions within Nodes.
-- Define Contract based on the relation between Nodes.

-These steps are not mandatory to follow, but following them would surely help in building an application with loosely-coupled components reducing maintainability efforts and faster extendability of functionalities.

 ## Installation

 Official Rootz JS template for [Create React App](https://github.com/facebook/create-react-app)